FaradayRF/Faraday-Software/CONTRIBUTING.md

   * In addition to text screenshots, diagrams, etc... are welcome if they better explain your suggestion
 * **Explain why this is a useful enhancement to the community**

-## Beginner Contributions <a name="beginner_contributions"></a>
+## Beginners Start Here <a name="beginners_start_here"></a>

-If you are not sure how to start off contributing to the project browse the tagged beginner issues below.
+FaradayRF welcomes all help.
+Even if you've never made an open source contribution before or don't even know how to program.
+We've marked bugs and enhancements that you may be able to contribute to the project with.

 * [Beginner Issues](https://github.com/FaradayRF/Faraday-Software/labels/Beginner) - Simple issues where the solution is likely a few lines of code or less
+* [Help Wanted](https://github.com/FaradayRF/Faraday-Software/labels/help%20wanted) - More involved tasks that require some knowlege of programming and can help learn how Faraday software ticks
 * [Documentation Updates](https://github.com/FaradayRF/Faraday-Software/labels/Documentation) - Clear and consistent documentation is key to building a knowledgeable and growing community